 Your location, merely one mile from the Wisconsin-Illinois border, means fans of both the Chicago Bears and Green Bay Packers are welcome and at home here.

-Just down the hill from Granite Peak and its 74 bunny to double-black diamond runs at Rib Mountain State Park is the skier’s ultimate reward: a hearty meal that looks elegant.
-Michael’s began business in 1975.
-Brothers Bill and Adam Jamagochian took over ownership in 2008.
+Close to Granite Peak and its 74 bunny to double-black diamond runs at Rib Mountain State Park is the skier’s ultimate reward: a hearty meal.
+Pinewood began business in 1974 and has been serving classic supper club fare on the shores of Half Moon Lake ever since.